DEVOTIONALS

 any physical symptoms.
 It can cause one to believe

-are signs of a severe illness, even when a thorough
+having could be the signs of a severe illness, even

-condition.
-It can create extreme anxiety when body
+serious medical condition.
+It can create an extreme

-sensations, such as muscle twitching or fatigue, are
+anxiety when body sensations, such as muscle twitching

-present.
-It can cause one to believe they are signs of
+or fatigue, are present.
+It can cause one to believe they

-a specific, serious illness.
-This anxiety can cause severe
+are signs of a specific, serious illness.
+This anxiety can

-distress that disrupts one’s life.
-It can cause a person to
+cause severe distress that disrupts one’s life.
+It can cause

 ‘Melancholy’ is a gloomy state of mind; becoming